Karelian alphabet: Latin alphabet for Tver Karelian (1930)

-Note the additional letters borrowed from Cyrillic: з (/dž/) and ь (/ɯ/), as well as the unusual Latin ƶ (/ʒ/) and ȷ (j without dot, to denote palatalization).
+Note the additional letters borrowed from Cyrillic: з (/dʒ/) and ь (/ɯ/), as well as the unusual Latin ƶ (/ʒ/) and ȷ (j without dot, to denote palatalization).

 Unified Cyrillic Karelian alphabet (1937–40)

 In 1937 the government wished to replace the use of Finnish (in the Karelian ASSR) and Karelian written in Latin (in the Tver Region), with a single standard Karelian language written in Cyrillic.
 Two proposals were sourced.